Chinese Food — History, Fun Facts, Development and Etiquette

 Chinese Tea Culture

-From planting to drinking of tea, everything included in this procedure is the tea culture.
+From planting to the drinking of tea, everything included in this procedure is the tea culture.

 Chinese Tea Culture can be extremely complicated, or quite simple.